-- 1. Green belts and buffering

-- 2. 2.
-Landscaping

-- 3. Parking facilities

-- 3. Other items of site design as appropriate

-- -10..68

-Ensure cCommercial and industrial structures, where practical, should be are low profile when feasible, and should provide landscaping including lawns, trees, and shrubs.

-10.6.1 Consider implementation of Tumwater's Design Guidelines a commercial landscaping ordinance within the urban growth area.

-- -10-.79 Locate cCommercial and industrial land uses should be located close to arterial routes and freeway access and rail facilities. - -10...810 Encourage nNeighborhood commercial uses that supply nearby residents with everyday convenience shopping goods should be encouraged to reduce traffic generation. -Generally, these uses should be very small, not generate excessive traffic, and be compatible with nearby residences.

-10.8.1 Create a neighborhood commercial zone as

-- -10..911-- Provide landscaping and bBuffering should be provided between lands designated rResidential and iIndustrial and commercial land uses. - The implementing zoning for this Joint Plan should ensure that buffering is equally shared between the abutting residential and industrial developments, unless one of the uses is already developed as of the effective date of the implementing zoning.
+Update) LAND USE incorporating performance standards regarding:the City of Tumwater Citywide Design Guidelines.
+1. Green belts and buffering 2.
+2. 3.
+2. 4.
+Other items of site design as appropriate -10.
+57 - Land Employ land use regulations toshould guide new industrial development into areas and patterns that minimize, if possible , heavy trucking through residential and business areas. -10 68 Ensure c Commercial and industrial structures, where practical, should be are low profile when feasible , and should provide landscaping including lawns, trees, and shrubs.
+10.6.1 Consider implementation of Tumwater's Design Guidelines a commercial landscaping ordinance within the urban growth area. -10- .
+79 Locate c Commercial and industrial land uses should be located close to arterial routes and freeway access and rail facilities. -10 810 Encourage n Neighborhood commercial uses that supply nearby residents with everyday convenience shopping goods should be encouraged to reduce traffic generationGenerally, these uses should be very small, not generate excessive traffic, and be compatible with nearby residences.
+10.8.1 Create a neighborhood commercial zone as part of the Tumwater Zoning Code. -10 ..911 - Provide landscaping and bBuffering should be provided between lands designated rResidential and iIndustrial and commercial land - The imple uses.
+Expending zoning for this Joint Plan should ensure that buffering is equally shared between the abutting residential and industrial developments, unless one of the uses is already developed as of the effective date of the implementing zoning.
 If the residential use already exists, no further buffering should be required of the residential property owner.
 If the industrial use already exists, any change in the use which increases impacts on abutting residential lands, whether or not it involves enlargement of an existing structure or adding new structures, may require additional reasonable buffering measures.

-- -10.120Provide direct access for light industrial development on properties east of Interstate 5 and south of 93rd Avenue SW shall take direct access from either 93rd Avenue SW or Kimmie Road SW. - Encourage businesses to allow food trucks at work sites to bring diverse 10.13 meal options and fresh produce to workers. - Emphasize sustainable practices while encouraging economic 10.14 development. - -10.11 In addition to industrial uses, one mobile home should be allowed on any lot existing as of the effective date of this plan within the Light Industrial designation.
+- -10.120 Provide direct access for Light industrial development on properties east of Interstate 5 and south of 93rd Avenue SW shall take direct access from either 93rd Avenue SW or Kimmie RoadSW. - 10.13Encourage businesses to allow food trucks at work sites to bring diverse meal options and fresh produce to workers. - 10.14 Emphasize sustainable practices while encouraging economic development.

+10.11 In addition to industrial uses, one mobile home should be allowed on any lot existing as of the effective date of this plan within the Light Industrial designation.